wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     ![](./images/media/image22.png)

-2. At the bottom of the screen, there is a **Application Dependencies** section.
+2. At the bottom of the screen, there is an **Application Dependencies** section.

     This shows all the files, in addition to the application, that are required for a deployment. **Plantsbywebspheeee6.ear** has two dependencies.